The Bible says in Luke 14:1-6, “And it came to pass, as he went

 cross was that He bore.
 What was the cross to Jesus?
 For one thing the cross

-was something that He surrendered to that He would not have experienced without
+was something to which He was surrendered that He would not have experienced

-having an attitude of submission to the will of the Father.
-When we go God’s
+without having an attitude of submission to the will of the Father.
+When we go

-way, things will happen to us that would not have happened had we gone our own
+God’s way, things will happen to us that would not have happened had we gone

-way, and some of them will cause us sorrow and pain.
+our own way, and some of the things will cause us sorrow and pain.

 What was the cross to